hollyritch/autogato/README.md

 Again you have multiple options:

 - -b or --circuitBound <Max.
-Length elementary circuits>    : Specify the maximum length of elementary circuits as length=len(metabolites)+len(reactions), default = 20.
+Length elementary circuits> :
+  Specify the maximum length of elementary circuits as length=len(metabolites)+len(reactions), default = 20.
 Unbounded search can be enforced by setting circuitBound = 2*(min(len(metabolites), len(reactions)).
 But be carefull due to very high memory consumption for larger networks.
--  -n or --nonMetzler <True/False>                           : Specify if you want non-Metzler matrices to be investigated for autocatalycity or not.
+- -n or --nonMetzler <True/False>:
+    Specify if you want non-Metzler matrices to be investigated for autocatalycity or not.
 Default = True.
 This only make sense if core == False
--
+- -t or --threads   <Number of Threads> :
+    Number of threads for parallel processing, default=2
+- -e or --equivClassBound <Max. length Equiv.Clases>:
+    Maximum length of equivalance classes gnerated via superimposition of elementary circuits in terms of length=len(metabolites)+len(reactions) of the Equivalence class
 -